Gambia: Grief, fear and anger over deadly cough syrup | Africanews

 Domestic critics accuse Barrow of having failed to protect the public and standing by watchdogs who should have been sacked.

-The opposition United Democratic Party (UDP) criticised Barrow's "five-minute address" to a "traumatised nation left to wonder what other pharmaceuticals are on the market that may be fake or unsafe for use."
+The opposition United Democratic Party (UDP) criticized Barrow's "five-minute address" to a "traumatized nation left to wonder what other pharmaceuticals are on the market that may be fake or unsafe for use."

 Nancy Jallow, of an NGO called Global Bridges, said she was appalled that top officials such as Health Minister Ahmadou Lamin Samateh and the head of the Medicines Control Agency, Markieu Janneh Kaira, were still in their jobs.